mosne/mosne-media-library-astrobin/readme.txt

 2. Edit a post or page using the Gutenberg editor
 3. Open the Media Library and look for the AstroBin categories
 4. Choose one of the browse options:
-   * "My pictures" to browse your own images
+   - "My pictures" to browse your own images
-   * "Public pictures" to search public images by title
-   * "Users' galleries" to browse images by username
+   - "Images by username"
+   - "Images by subject"
+   - "Images by hash (id)"
-   * "Image of the day" to see current and past featured images
+   - "Image of the day"
-   * "Top Picks" to browse top-rated images
 5. Select an image to insert it into your post
+6. You will also find the image in the Media Library complete with title, author attribution, copyright information, and links to both the original image and the author's profile.

 = What is the Image of the Day feature? =